-Ms T Cheers in the Home Science Department.
+Ms Cheers or Mrs Parbery in the TAS Department.

 VISUAL ARTS

 The Preliminary course provides a foundation of skills in art making plus critical and historical study.
 It is not necessary to have studied art before undertaking this course but any previous studies would be an advantage.